Mannlicher–Schönauer: Service history

 The military Mannlicher–Schönauer was not a commercial success, as it did not attract many contracts for export.
 The unusual design calibre, cost and the fact that no major power adopted it, contributed to its lack of sales.
 Other foreign Mannlicher clients opted for versions of the issue rifle of Austria-Hungary, the M1895, or simpler turn-bolt rifles like the M1893 or the Dutch M1895.
-The Mannlicher–Schönauer M1903, though it fulfilled the specifications of the Greek Army and the first major contract was signed by the Greek Government in 1903.
+However, the Mannlicher–Schönauer M1903 did fulfil the specifications of the Greek Army, and the first major contract was signed by the Greek Government in 1903.
 This contract was part of a major modernisation plan as until then the Greeks were using single-shot, black powder Gras rifles made by the Steyr factory and this may explain how Mannlicher won the order.

 The Mannlicher–Schönauer rifle was the main small arm for the Greek military for some of the most active years of its modern history.
 Greece was almost continuously in state of war between the years 1904–1922 and 1940–1948.
 It appears that the Greeks issued four main contracts.
 The original Steyr-made Y1903 ("Y" stands for model in Greek), started being supplied in 1906–07 to a total of about 130,000 long rifles and carbines.
 This was the main weapon during the victorious Balkan Wars of 1912–13.
 A second batch of 50,000 rifles was ordered from Steyr in 1914, with the model Y1903/14, presenting minor improvements, most obviously the addition of a full handguard.
 These rifles were used for the first time in World War I. When the war broke out, the Austrians stopped the delivery of the rifles, as Greece chose to be neutral for the first three years.
 For that time Greece had 166,000 to 190,069 Mannlicher–Schönauer rifles and carbines.